mui/mui-x/docs/src/pages/components/data-grid/editing/editing.md

 If a cell is in edit mode and has focus, any of the following interactions will stop the edit mode:

 - A <kbd class="key">Escape</kbd> keydown.
 It will also roll back changes done in the value of the cell.
 - A <kbd class="key">Tab</kbd> keydown.
-It will also save and goes to next cell on the same row.
+It will also save and goes to the next cell on the same row.
 - A <kbd class="key">Enter</kbd> keydown.
-It will also save and goes to next cell on the same column.
+It will also save and goes to the next cell on the same column.
 - A mousedown outside the cell
 - A call to `apiRef.current.setCellMode(id, field, 'view')`.